MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/microsoft-365-overview.md

 [![Image for the Transition to Microsoft 365 poster](../media/microsoft-365-overview/transition-org-to-m365.png)](../downloads/transition-org-to-m365.pdf)

-This two-page poster is a quick way to inventory your existing infrastructure and get to the guidance for moving to the corresponding product or service in Microsoft 365 for enterprise.
+This two-page poster is a quick way to inventory your existing infrastructure and get to the guidance and move to the corresponding product or service in Microsoft 365 for enterprise.
 It includes Windows and Office products and other infrastructure and security elements such as device management, identity, and information and threat protection.

 You can also [download this poster](https://github.com/MicrosoftDocs/microsoft-365-docs/raw/public/microsoft-365/downloads/transition-org-to-m365.pdf) and print it in letter, legal, or tabloid (11 x 17) formats.

-## Avoid end of support for Windows 7 and Office 2010 clients and servers
+## End of support for Windows 7 and Office 2010 clients and servers

 [Windows 7](https://aka.ms/win7upgrade) reached end of support on **January 14, 2020**.

-The following products will reach end of support on **October 13, 2020**:
+These products will reach end of support on **October 13, 2020**:

 - [Office 2010](https://docs.microsoft.com/DeployOffice/office-2010-end-support-roadmap)
 - [Exchange Server 2010](https://docs.microsoft.com/office365/enterprise/exchange-2010-end-of-support)